sorbet/sorbet/website/docs/static.md

 ## Call-site granularity: `T.unsafe`

-Using sigils and methog signatures are the primary ways we opt *into* static checks, and using `T.untyped` we can opt a specific argument *out of* static checks.
+Using sigils and method signatures are the primary ways we opt *into* static checks, and using `T.untyped` we can opt a specific argument *out of* static checks.